Input#

 fileNames – vector of filenames

 Use this function to get a Polyhedron.
-This functions consists of two steps.
-First, the Adapter will delegate I/O to the tetgen library and read in the Polyhedron data in the library’s datastructure.
-Second, tetgen’s datastructure is then converted to a Polyhedron.
+This function consists of two steps.
+First, the Adapter will delegate I/O to the tetgen library and read in the Polyhedron data in the library’s data structure.
+Second, tetgen’s data structure is then converted to a Polyhedron.

 Returns: